Mirlind Daku: Rubin Kazan

-During the 2025–26 season, Daku established himself as Rubin Kazan’s leading striker.
+During the 2025–26 season, Daku established himself as Rubin Kazan's leading striker.
 By early October 2025, he had made 10 league appearances, all as a starter, scoring 8 goals and registering 26 shots on target.

-On 28 September 2025, he scored twice in a 3–0 home victory over Akron Tolyatti, earning the man of the match award and further cementing his reputation as one of the league’s most effective forwards.

-His consistent form has positioned him among the top scorers in the Russian Premier League, with local media highlighting his improved finishing, off-the-ball movement, and work rate as key factors in Rubin’s strong early-season performance.
+On 28 September 2025, he scored twice in a 3–0 home victory over Akron Tolyatti, earning the man of the match award and further cementing his reputation as one of the league's most effective forwards.
+His consistent form has positioned him among the top scorers in the Russian Premier League, with local media highlighting his improved finishing, off-the-ball movement, and work rate as key factors in Rubin's strong early-season performance.

+On 26 July 2026, Daku started the 2026–27 season scoring in the 12th minute of a 3–1 defeat to Krasnodar on the opening matchday of the 2026–27 Russian Premier League.
+In the following week on 2 August 2026, Daku scored the winning goal in Rubin Kazan's 2–1 victory over Akron Tolyatti before receiving an emotional farewell from teammates and supporters after the final whistle, amid growing reports linking him with a move to Spartak Moscow.

+Spartak Moscow

+On 6 August 2026, Daku joined fellow Russian Premier League club Spartak Moscow on a three-year contract with an option for a further year.
+Three days later, Daku made his debut for the club, coming on in the 68th minute of a 2–1 home defeat to Krasnodar.
+The following week, Daku made his first start for the club and provided an assist in a 2–1 away victory over Baltika on 16 August, helping Spartak secure its first win of the season.

 International career

 Kosovo

 On 21 March 2017, Daku received his first international call-up from the Kosovo under-21 team for a UEFA European Under-21 Championship qualifier against the Republic of Ireland.
-He made his debut on 9 November 2017 in a 0–4 home defeat against Israel, coming on as a 54th-minute substitute for Ardit Gashi.
+He made his debut on 9 November in a 0–4 home defeat to Israel, coming on as a 54th-minute substitute for Ardit Gashi.

-On 22 January 2018, he was called up for the first time to the Kosovo senior national team ahead of a scheduled friendly against Azerbaijan, though the match was cancelled after both teams were drawn in the same UEFA Nations League group.
-Daku eventually made his senior debut for Kosovo on 11 November 2020 in a friendly match against Albania, coming on as an 84th-minute substitute for Florent Hadergjonaj.
+On 22 January 2018, Daku was called up to the Kosovo senior national team for a scheduled friendly against Azerbaijan, but the match was cancelled after the teams were drawn in the same UEFA Nations League group.
+He eventually made his senior debut on 11 November 2020 in a friendly against Albania, coming on as an 84th-minute substitute for Florent Hadergjonaj.